allanglen/c172-flight-sim-panel/docs/_docs/02-avionics/00-index.md

 # Avionics

-The avionics stack is very much a work in progress and I will post details here as I proceed.
+The avionics stack is a work in progress and I will post details here as I proceed.

-I intend to build a complete avionics stack for the X-Plane 11 Cessna 172 with an audio panel, Garmin GPS (GNS530 and GNS430), transponder, and auto-pilot.
+{% include image.html file="avionics_view.jpg" %}

+{% include image.html file="avionics.jpg" %}

 ## Garmin GMA 340